-2 The data subject is at the heart of the Regulation benefiting from new and enhanced rights.
-Data subjects are entitled to additional information about personal data processing activity.
-There is a higher standard for consent and special rules for processing children’s data.
+2 The data subject is placed firmly at the centre of GDPR, benefiting from new and enhanced rights.
+Companies are obliged to provide data subjects with additional information about personal data processing activity.
+The standard for consent is higher and there are special rules for processing children’s data.

 New record keeping requirements

-The Information Commissioner says that if you do not know what personal data you process, then you cannot be sure that you are complying with data protection standards.
-So, an initial step is to identify what personal datasets the organisation processes, for example marketing dataset, hr and payroll dataset, customer accounts dataset, health and safety dataset.
-Identify a business owner for each and gather details of why the processing takes place, what data is involved and who the subjects are together with the compliance attributes such as how long the dataset is held, the conditions for fair processing that is being met, whether the processing is outsourced or the data is sent outside of the European Economic Area (EU Member States, Iceland, Norway and Lichtenstein).
+Specify each business owner and record details of why the processing takes place, what data is involved and who the subjects as well as compliance attributes such as how long the dataset is held, the conditions for fair processing that is being met, whether the processing is outsourced or the data is sent outside of the European Economic Area (EU Member States, Iceland, Norway and Lichtenstein).

-This also starts to meet the requirement for enhanced recordkeeping under Article 30 of GDPR will begin to be met.
+The requirement for enhanced recordkeeping under Article 30 of GDPR will begin to be met.

-New Principle of Accountability in GDPR means that organisations must be able to demonstrate their compliance with data protection legislation.
+The Principle of Accountability in GDPR means that organisations must be able to demonstrate their compliance with data protection legislation.

 Accountability reaches its ultimate expression in the new requirement to designate a DPO in certain circumstances.
 This individual is responsible for communicating compliance issues to the board or senior management and to the ICO when issues get out of hand.

-DPIA risk assessments for higher risk processing and Privacy by Design principles
+DPIA risk assessments are now mandatory for higher risk processing and help to meet Privacy by Design principles

 This is the outline of a risk management framework.